 More than just a vehicle for student work, though, Capital Current was built for a larger journalistic mission.
 And at the gathering to celebrate their students’ achievements, that mission was underscored by inaugural co-publishers and workshop instructors Aneurin Bosley and Christina Spencer.

 “We actually wanted to create an important source of local news and information for the many Ottawa communities” – Aneurin Bosley

 “This coverage of communities that don’t get covered very well is ultra-important and it was great to see that … people pitched ideas about voices and people that don’t get heard very much” – Christina Spencer

 There were more than editorial issues to consider in developing the new publication.
 An original website had to be designed and created to reflect what Capital Current wanted to impart to its audience.

 “One of the challenges was to take two very well-established publications with unique histories and personalities and put them together into something new, something fresh” – Roger Martin, senior web producer

 Capital Current went live on Oct.
 2, 2018.
 Within two short months, it had established itself on the local news scene.

-Both Jerry Tomberlin, Carleton University’s Interim Provost and Vice President (Academic), and André Plourde, the dean of the Faculty of Public Affairs, emphasized the crucial role played by the journalism program, as well as the potential impact of its new publication.
+In congratulating the students, Jerry Tomberlin, Carleton University’s Interim Provost and Vice President (Academic), and André Plourde, the dean of the Faculty of Public Affairs, emphasized the crucial role both they and their journalism program continue to play.